jomivz/jomivz.github.io/_posts/2000-01-01-for-win-logs.md

 - [EID 1006 - The antimalware engine found malware or other potentially unwanted software.](https://www.ultimatewindowssecurity.com/securitylog/encyclopedia/event.aspx?eventid=1006)
 - [EID 1117 - The antimalware platform performed an action to protect your system from malware.](https://www.ultimatewindowssecurity.com/securitylog/encyclopedia/event.aspx?eventid=1117)

+Below is a powershell snippet to get EID 1006 within a timeframe :
 ```powershell
 $date1 = [datetime]"11/08/2021"
 $date2 = [datetime]"11/08/2021"